skmalm/best-breweries-avl/README.md

 2. Run `npm run build` to create a production build
 2. Run `serve -s build` to run the production build and access the app via localhost

+## API notes

+I have relatively small quotas set for the Google Maps and Foursquare APIs used in this project.
+If either one isn't working, contact me or try again the next day.

 ## Acknowledgments

 Thanks to Udacity for the primary instructional material.